CVE-2022-42266

 01 // Technical Summary

 NVIDIA GPU Display Driver for Windows is vulnerable to a sensitive information disclosure flaw.
-An unprivileged user can exploit a vulnerability in the DxgkDdiEscape handler within nvlddmkm.sys to leak potentially sensitive system information, potentially aiding in further attacks.
-This could lead to a compromise of the system's security posture and data confidentiality.
+An unprivileged user can exploit a vulnerability in the DxgkDdiEscape handler within nvlddmkm.sys to leak potentially confidential data, potentially leading to further compromise.
+This vulnerability could be leveraged to gain insights into system configuration or other sensitive information, increasing the risk of a more severe attack.

 02 // Vulnerability Mechanism